jjangsangy/sanghan/plugins/Readme.rst

 Pelican-flickr            Brings your Flickr photos & sets into your static website

 Pelican Gist tag          Easily embed GitHub Gists in your Pelican articles

+Pelican Page Order        Adds a ``page_order`` attribute to all pages if one is not defined.

 Pelican comment system    Allows you to add static comments to your articles